mnelson4/yet-another-related-posts-plugin/readme.txt

 == Changelog ==

 = 3.4 =
+* Major optimizations to the main related posts query, in particular with regard to taxonomy lookups
 * [Bug fix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-version-333-breaks-templates-in-widget): Custom templates could not be used in widget display
 * Implement lazy/infinite scrolling for the "disallow tags" and "disallow categories," so the YARPP settings screen doesn't lock up the browser for sites which have a crazy number or tags or categories
 * Significant code cleanup